-This program is open to all students and currently offers classes in basic literacy, short-term vocational and other classes of interest to the community as well as Staff Wellness and Adult 55+ courses.
+This program is open to all students and currently offers classes in basic literacy, short-term vocational and other classes of interest to the community.

 All classes are free of charge.
 There are no tests, no quizzes and no letter grades.
 Registration will take place in the Admissions & Records Office or on the first day of class.
 Students should contact the Noncredit Office directly with any questions or for further information at (408) 848-4859.